The surge of early 2022 is gone, but there are still signs of hope for new trade growth.

 With so many digital trade finance platforms competing with one another, there will undoubtedly be more consolidation—as was seen with Contour’s acquisition of we.trade’s rulebook and other associated legal documents following the latter’s insolvency last year.
 There will also be more connectivity between platforms, banks and everyone else in the trade ecosystem, as connectivity and collaboration are the best way to close the trade finance gap.
 Looking ahead, standardization of application programming interfaces, data sharing and the linking of digital islands will both enhance the trade financing process and improve small and midsize enterprises’ access to financing.

 Methodology: Behind the Rankings

-The winners are those banks and providers that best serve the specialized needs of corporations as they engage in cross-border trade.
-The winners are not always the biggest institutions, but rather the best: those with qualities that companies should consider most carefully when choosing a provider.
-Global Finance uses a proprietary algorithm with criteria—such as knowledge of local conditions and customer needs, financial strength and safety, strategic relationships and governance, competitive pricing, capital investment and innovation in products and services—weighted for relative importance.
-Each entity is rated on each separate criterion.
+Global Finance uses a proprietary algorithm with criteria—such as knowledge of customer needs, financial strength and safety, strategic relationships, capital investment and innovation.
 The algorithm incorporates those ratings into a single numeric score, with 100 equivalent to perfection.
-In cases where more than one institution earns the same score, we favor local providers over global institutions and privately-owned over government-owned institutions.
+When more than one institution earns the same score, we favor local providers to global ones and privately-owned over government-owned.

 BEST TRADE FINANCE PROVIDER—BANK